 SquashBusters Boston has a home at the Badger and Rosen SquashBusters Center, thanks to a generous partnership with Northeastern University.
 The building houses eight squash courts, four classrooms, a fitness center, locker rooms, and an office space, and allows us to serve more than 140 students each year and host events for our alumni and supporters.

 SquashBusters makes a point to engage every parent from the day their child joins the team.
-Our staff connects with each parent regularly through meetings, phone calls, and family events throughout the year.
+Our staff connects with each parent regularly through meetings, phone calls, and family events throughout the year, and parents who want to be further engaged can join our Parent Committees in Boston and Lawrence.
 Parents often stay connected to the SQB community far beyond their child’s graduation from the program.
 Of course, our parents’ most important contribution is the crucial role they play in encouraging their children to be hardworking, committed members of the SquashBusters community.

 In order to provide individualized support to students during squash practices and academic sessions, SquashBusters relies on a dedicated community of volunteers.
 Our corps of 100+ volunteers consists of students from Brooks School and Phillips Academy, Northeastern and other nearby colleges, amateur and professional squash players, retirees, and other community representatives.
 Academic and squash volunteers commit to lend their time, energy, and expertise to our students several days per week over the course of the school year.
 The program also pairs each high school senior with an individual college mentor, who works closely with him or her to complete the entire college application process.